Big flood, strong response: Kicking off a season of critical trail repairs

 After: More than a mile of the trail to Curtain Falls was reopened, but trails across the state are still covered in blowdowns.
 Photo by Elizabeth Storm.

 Reopening the trail did more than restore access to Curtain Falls.
-It unlocked progress on additional projects within the Cispus trail system — demonstrating how one trail work project can have a ripple effect across an entire network.
+It unlocked progress on additional projects within the Cispus trail system — demonstrating how one trail work project can have a ripple effect across an entire network — and created lifelong memories for students on a field trip from LP Brown Elementary:

 Rapid responses like this one are possible in large part because of the strong foundation of support from WTA members.
 Member support allows us to employ a team of year-round crew leaders who know their region’s landscapes and have longstanding, relationships with partners, land managers and volunteers.
 As a result, when urgent needs arise, we’re able to mobilize quickly.